Sunday, July 7, 2024

 Part of me really wants to remove any trace of my existence from cyberspace and just move on into mysterious obscurity.
 But the truth is, I still have some kick in my kicks and still need to put some food on the table - and Miss Tootie's dog dish - so here we are.
 Our Tootie-Do Press titles are still available to readers at multiple international book emporiums.

-When my new website is up, it will hopefully not chase away potential editing clients, as I fear my old website is doing.
-I have a shorter page version at this blog which may be equally as obnoxious.
-When the new site is finished, I'll likely put this blog to sleep as well.
+When my new website is up, it will hopefully not chase away potential editing clients, as I fear my old website had.
+When the new site is finished, I'll likely put this blog to sleep as well, but will leave it up to link to the new site.

 Impermanence is poignant and painful.
 Change never stops.
 My Cancerian emotions cling to stability and tradition.
-I don't know how to let go even though I've let go of many phases and stages in my life.
-Apparently, as I head toward my seventieth birthday this summer, I'm a lot less certain of how to approach this current stage of life.
+I don't know how to let go even though I've had to let go of many phases and stages in my life.
+As I head toward my seventieth birthday this summer, I'm a lot less certain of how to approach this stage of life.
 The empty nest phase of the past decade has been difficult for me.
-I should feel free and ready for senior adventures but feel wistful for the family life I cherished and that kept me so busy that I had little time to think about anything deeply except when I wrote about it.
+I should feel free and ready for senior adventures but feel wistful for the family life I cherished, routines that kept me so busy that I had little time to think about anything deeply except when I wrote about it.

 I should write about that!